How to Build a Strong Owner-Contractor Relationship in Commercial Construction

 2. We work proactively to bring solutions to our clients.

-We care about helping our clients generate the most value out of the life of their building.
+We care about helping our clients generate the most value out of their building.
 We believe our role is to bring our experience and expertise to help our clients build the right structure for their needs.

 To do this, we must truly listen to what our clients are saying.
 We take time before construction begins to understand their goals and priorities.
-Pre-construction meetings are essential to creating better outcomes and exceeding expectations.
+Pre-construction meetings are crucial for achieving better outcomes and exceeding expectations.

-It also requires knowing the current construction landscape, including all building codes and permitting processes, and relying on the strong relationships we’ve developed in the industry.
+It also requires understanding the current construction landscape, including all relevant building codes and permitting processes, and leveraging the strong relationships we have developed in the industry.
 In many cases, our relationship with subcontractors helps us identify creative solutions to complex problems.
-The relationships we’ve developed with utility and codes departments are also helpful for navigating the roadblocks that can typically stall a project.
+The relationships we’ve developed with the utility and codes departments are also helpful for navigating the roadblocks that can typically stall a project.

 Our partnership with 3H Group to develop the TownPlace Suites in Nashville is an example of this principle.
 Our team coordinated with the owner, Metro Water, and several subcontractors to navigate unique job site challenges.